jddecker/jddecker.github.io/content/blog/hello world/index.md

 * [Sakura](https://oxal.org/projects/sakura/)
 * [Simple](https://simplecss.org/)

-For this blog, I ended up using Pico.css.
-Like that it has good default styling, but also lets you change around the colors very easily if you would want.
+For this blog, I went with Pico.css.
+I like its solid default styling, plus it's easy to tweak colors if needed.

 ## Hosting

-I've been hosting my Linktree clone of a personal website on Github Pages and decided to continue doing that.
-Something that is nice is that there is a Github action that will do the building and deploy the website on a push.
+I've been hosting my Linktree-style personal site on GitHub Pages, so I stuck with that.
+A nice perk is that a GitHub Action can build and deploy the site on push.
 You can find it [here](https://github.com/marketplace/actions/zola-deploy-to-pages).

 Here is an example of what it looks like: